BreeMad/The-Value-of-the-Heuristic-Rotten-Tomato-Category/README.md

 Do fully-informed consumers respond to heuristics?

 ## The Main Takeaways
-+ No presence of perfect manipulation
++ No presence of perfect manipulation.

-+ Nothing else changing at the cutoff
++ Nothing else changing at the cutoff.

-+ Most of the estimates weren’t very significant
++ Most of the estimates weren’t very significant.

 ---